 During our trip we frequently passed street musicians, most of all guitarists performing pieces in Spanish Flamenco style.
-My father (and as it turns out, my girlfriend’s mother too) often played these pieces, having lived in Andalusia himself, during my early childhood.
+My father (and as it turns out, my partner’s mother too) often played these pieces (having lived in Andalusia himself) during my childhood.
 Hearing these compositions once again after many years, a sense of nostalgia fell over me, and thus it felt appropriate to pick the following two compositions, Recuerdos de la Alhambra - Francisco Tárrega and Asturias - Isaac Albéniz.
 In my limited opinion, the following renditions have captured the precision of these pieces’ tremolo techniques perfectly.

 We had some misfortune during this trip, including the errors in the booking of Alhambra.
 The period of our journey also knew a strong heatwave that significantly worsened traveling conditions by day.
 Yet, the charm and beauty of the Andalusian cities we visited were undeniable.
 The architecture, the lovely small streets and the lush nature sure were lovely to gaze at while strolling around.
 But most of all, we were able to get some much-needed rest and splurged a bit on excellent food and wine - definitely a highlight of this trip.

 An appetizer or snack, although nowadays small complicated dishes combinable to a full meal.
 The origin of “tapa” is often explained as meaning “cover”; supposedly small plates of snacks were used to cover drinks from fruit flies. ↩